tmlmt/cooklang-parser/README.md

 ## Future plans

 I plan to further develop features depending on the needs or bugs I will encounter in using this library in a practical application.
-Current backlog is as follows:

-- Pantry parsing and basic functions (e.g. take pantry into account when creating a shopping list)
+The current backlog and status can be seen in the [Issues](https://github.com/tmlmt/cooklang-parser/issues) page.

 ## Test coverage